 - Fill regular-sized cupcake tin with plain white cupcake liners, set aside.

-- In a large bowl, add in all of the dry ingredients and mix to combine.
+- In a large bowl, add the flour, baking powder, salt and sugar mix to combine.

 - Pour the vanilla into the hot water.